Can Stash get #millennials to care about investing?

 Stash vs Acorns vs Robinhood: Who wins?
 Check out our full comparison.

 But here’s the million dollar question: will any of this actually get millennials to invest?

 There’s plenty of reason to suggest that the political nature of Stash will pique the interest of many millennials.
 While millennials are less likely to vote than the older population, they engage in politics in other ways: social media protests are a brand new way of dealing with a broken political system.
 And while millennials may not believe that voting on a ballot will change anything, they do believe that voting with their dollar will – just look at the Chick-fil-A boycott.

-If you want to invest your money in companies that matter to you (or at least keep it away from corporations you know are doing harm to the Earth and society), Stash is currently the easiest way to do so.
+If you want to invest your money in companies that matter to you (or at least keep it away from corporations you know are doing harm to the Earth and society), Stash is currently one of the easiest way to do so.

 Image: Alessandro Valli

 Get essential money news & money moves with the Easy Money newsletter.